lEmanl/UTDallas_Calendar_Scraper/README.md

 # UTDallas_Calendar_Scraper
-This is a web scraper for the UT Dallas comet calendar Since UTD doesn't have any api's for campus information, we need to make some web scrapers for the information they make public.
+This is a web scraper for the UT Dallas comet calendar
+\nSince UTD doesn't have any api's for campus information, we need to make some web scrapers for the information they make public.
-This was made for hackUTD 2019
+\nThis was made for hackUTD 2019

 # Requirements
 Node 11.9.5
-Cheerio 1.0.0
+\nCheerio 1.0.0

 # How to
 example.js cover how to use the module.